Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Cancellation and splitting of symplectic modules

 \subsection{Splitting of symplectic module}

-We prove the following result about the splitting of a symplectic module. \begin{theorem} Let $A$ be a smooth affine variety over a perfect field $k$ and $X=\Spec (A)$.
-Let $P$ be a symplectic $A$-module of rank $2n$ ($n\geq 1$) and $H(A)$ the free hyperbolic space of rank $2$.
+We prove the following result about the splitting of a symplectic module. \begin{theorem} Let $R$ be a smooth affine algebra over a perfect field $k$ and let $X=\Spec (R)$.
+Let $P$ be a symplectic $R-$module of rank $2n$ ($n\geq 1$).

-\begin{enumerate} \item Assume that $dim(A)=2n$.
-Then $P\cong Q \oplus H(A) $ if and only if the Euler class $e_{2n}(P)=0$ in $\widetilde{CH}^{2n}(X)$.
+\begin{enumerate} \item Assume that $\dim(R)=2n$.
+Then $P\cong Q \oplus \#H(R) $ if and only if the Euler class $e_{2n}(P)=0$ in $\widetilde{\CH}^{2n}(X)$.